jonnonz1/nz-statute-book/acts/public/2004/civil-aviation-amendment-act-2004.md

   (c) set out fully the requirements of the rule, except where certain information is, under section 36, incorporated in the rule by reference.

 ### 19 Matters to be taken into account in making rules
-Section 33(2) of the principal Act is amended by repealing paragraph (g), and substituting the following paragraph:.
+Section 33(2) of the principal Act is amended by repealing paragraph (g), and substituting the following paragraph:
   (g) the international circumstances in respect of—
     (i) aviation safety and security; and
     (ii) mutual recognition of safety certifications in accordance with the ANZA mutual recognition agreements: